“Are you lost, little lamb?”

 Caroline: The smell is too much.
 Caroline pauses, doubling over.
 She dives for the side of the street and vomits into a gutter.

 GM: René waits silently.
-Caroline can see two unconscious figures lying face-down in their own waste not far from her, spilled cups by their sides.
-Two teenage boys in skull masks pass by, laugh, drop their flies, and begin urinating on the unconscious pair.
+Caroline can see two unconscious figures lying face-down in their own waste not far from her.
+Spilled cups lie by their sides.
+Two teenage boys in skull masks pass by, laugh, and drop their flies.
+Piss rains over the unconscious pair.

 Caroline: The sight brings on another bout of vomiting.
 She dry heaves until she has nothing left.
 She looks away from the scene when she stands and moves back towards René.